ethereumjs/ethereumjs-monorepo/packages/wallet/README.md

 and support has been removed along `v1.0.0` release, see issue [#115](https://github.com/ethereumjs/ethereumjs-wallet/issues/115) for context.

-You can use the the old `src/provider-engine.ts` code (see associated PR) as some boilerplate for your own integration if needed.
+You can use the old `src/provider-engine.ts` code (see associated PR) as some boilerplate for your own integration if needed.

 ## Remarks about `toV3`